vobbbb/fast-core-tool/README.md

 ### 1. Open the Hub
 Navigate to the top Unity menu and click **`FCT -> Core Wizard`**.
 This is your central command center.

-### 2. Initialize Your Scene
+### 2. Quick Tutorial (Recommended)
+When you open the Wizard, you will land on the **Home** tab.
+Click the big blue **"Start Quick Tutorial"** button.
+This will activate a guided mode that takes you step-by-step through setting up all the core systems (Input, Pool, State Machine, Camera, and Localization) in your current scene.

+### 3. Manual Initialization (Setup Hub)
-In the **Setup Hub** tab of the wizard, you will find 5 setup buttons.
-Click them to automatically inject the necessary managers into your active scene:
+If you prefer to setup systems manually or add them later, go to the **Setup Hub** tab.
+Here you will find the 5 setup buttons to inject individual managers into your active scene:
 - **Setup SimplePool**: Instantiates the object pooling manager.
 - **Generate GameManager**: Creates a boilerplate State Machine script ready for your game logic.
 - **Setup Localization**: Creates the `LocalizationManager` and its required database file.